ksu-cs-textbooks/cis301/content/4-chapter/4_8-equivalence.md

 As a reminder, the `S1 ⊨ S2` means *`S1` semantically entails `S2`*, which means that every truth assignment that satisfies `S1` also satisfies `S2`.

-Semantic equivalence between `S1` and `S2` means that each statement semantically entails the other -- that `S1` and `S2` have the same truth value for every truth assignment; i.e., their truth tables evaluate exactly the same.
+Semantic equivalence between `S1` and `S2` means that each proposition semantically entails the other -- that `S1` and `S2` have the same truth value for every truth assignment; i.e., their truth tables evaluate exactly the same.

 ### Showing semantic equivalence with two truth tables

-For example, if we wished to show that the statements `p → ¬ q` and `¬ (p ∧ q)` were semantically equivalent, then we could create truth tables for each statement:
+For example, if we wished to show that the propositions `p → ¬ q` and `¬ (p ∧ q)` were semantically equivalent, then we could create truth tables for each proposition:

 ```text
         *